All Episodes

 The event is limited to company employees, invited guests, and the media.

-He reminded me of but it's not open to the public.
+But it's not open to the public.

-One hundred employees, invited guests, media, union types, all headed to the Barack Obama non-campaign event today is what it's being called.
+100 employees, invited guests, media, union types, all headed to the Barack Obama non-campaign event today is what it's being called.

 This is just too good.

-Some public health experts hang on, I have to sneeze.
+Hang on, I have to sneeze.

-I bought it back.
+I fought it back.

-Some public health experts are questioning why menthol, the most widely used cigarette flavoring, and the most popular cigarette choice of African American smokers, is receiving special protection as Congress tries to regulate tobacco for the first time.
+Some public health experts are questioning why menthol, the most widely used cigarette flavoring and the most popular cigarette choice of African-American smokers, is receiving special protection as Congress tries to regulate tobacco for the first time.

-The legislation which would give the FDA the power to oversee tobacco products would try to reduce smoking's allure to young people by banning most flavored cigarettes, including clove and cinnamon.
+The legislation, which would give the FDA the power to oversee tobacco products, would try to reduce smoking's allure to young people by banning most flavored cigarettes, including clove and cinnamon.

-But those new strictures would exempt menthol, even though menthol masks the harsh taste of cigarettes for beginners, may make it harder for the addicted to kick the smoking habit.
+But those new strictures would exempt menthol, even though menthol masks the harsh taste of cigarettes for beginners may make it harder for the addicted to kick the smoking habit.

 For years, public health authorities have worried that menthol might be a factor in high cancer rates in African Americans.

-Without whose lobbying support the legislation might have no chance of passage.
+They're becoming increasingly important to the industry leader Philip Morris, without whose lobbying support the legislation might have no chance of passage.

 Judd Gregg, Republican Senator New Hampshire.